-The forty-fourth interview on TBPL Off the Shelf went live today!
-This time I interviewed author Chris Roberson about creating a non post-apocalyptic zombie story, how he got involved in comics and why there’s a skee-ball story in iZombie.
+The forty-fifth interview on TBPL Off the Shelf went live today!
+This time I interviewed author Lorraine Reguly about her new non-fiction book, and how she got involved in copywriting.
 You can find the interview here!

 I should have written this post a few weeks ago, but I had to put Memories aside for a bit.
 I’ve thought about it long and hard, but I still don’t know how the game is supposed to end.
 So on the advice of my brother, I’m putting it aside to work on some other things for a bit.
 Hopefully with a bit of distance I’ll be able to figure out where the story is supposed to go.